dazinator/dazinator.github.io/source/_posts/2015-12-01-dnnpackager-getting-started.md

 Install-Package DotNetNuke.Core
 ```

-This should add a reference to the DotNetNuke assembly to your projects references:
+This should add a reference to the DotNetNuke assembly to your project's references:

 ![ReferencesAfterAddingDnnCore.PNG]({{site.baseurl}}/source/assets/posts/ReferencesAfterAddingDnnCore.PNG)

-## Let's Create a Module!
+## Let's Develop a Module!

-Now we have got most of the setup out of the way, it's time to get cracking on a module!
+Now we have got most of the setup out of the way, it's time to get cracking on our module!

 First add a new User Control to the project.
-This is going to be our UI for our super cool DNN module.
+This is going to be the default UI for our super cool DNN module.

 ![AddUserControl.PNG]({{site.baseurl}}/source/assets/posts/AddUserControl.PNG)